UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

 6. Click **Review + create**.

-7. In the **Review + create** step, review the selections you've made and then click **Create** to start the deployment.
+7. On the **Review + create** tab, review the selections you've made and then click **Create** to start the deployment.

     ![!Create new key vault > Review](images/azs-browser-create-key-vault-review.png)

-8. You can monitor the progress of your Key Vault's deployment by clicking the **Notifications** icon.
+8. You can monitor the progress of your key vault's deployment by clicking the **Notifications** icon.

     ![!Notification showing vault deployment in progress](images/azsp_createvm_progress.png)